 It is always interesting to observe how Bach re-harmonises a chorale for a new cantata.
 Once the constraints of practical resources and lack of time are set aside (sometimes requiring the rehashing of an earlier movement, or indeed a whole work), it becomes clear that Bach never does anything without good reason.
-If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions that does appear to happen.
+If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions, this may well be the case.
 As frequently, it stems from his extraordinary sensitivity to the text which stimulates his imagination anew.
 He finds new ways, tonal, dissonant, rhythmic or textual which he can employ to reinforce the religious message, the poetic images or both.

 Why else that almost bizarre Ab chord?

 This, in retrospect, proves to be extremely significant.
-Bach makes much use of the recitative in this cycle avoiding it only in one work, composed some years earlier, C 4.
-Moreover, he discovers many ways of varying the basic format, combining it with arioso, ritornello and choral insertions, and throughout these volumes such movements will be referred to as ‘hybrid recitatives’.
+Bach makes much use of the recitative in this cycle, avoiding it only in one work, C4, which had been composed some years earlier, C 4.
+Moreover, he discovers many ways of varying the basic format, combining it with arioso, ritornello and chorale insertions, and throughout these volumes such movements will be referred to as ′hybrid recitatives′.
 Sometimes this is principally done to avoid possible tedium in the setting many lines of text (occasionally over thirty of them!).
 But technical necessity is usually underpinned by an aesthetic rationale.

 But whilst the doubling is essentially traditional, one must not forget Bach's exceptional ear for tonal colour.
 Who, by just looking at the score, would have thought that the doubling of low flutes, strings and oboes at the beginning of the Saint Matthew Passion would have worked so well?
 But it produces exactly the right doleful, haunting sound.
 On paper it looks wrong; in performance it sounds right.
 This is often true of the chorales; the addition of a flute, members of the oboe family, or an obbligato violin or horn can make all the difference to the colour and character of the chorale melody.